evansmwendwa/oauth2-proxy/README.md

-# oAuth2 Authentication Proxy for JavaScript Applications
+# oAuth2 Authentication Proxy for JavaScript SPA Applications

 Deploy an oAuth2 authentication proxy for your JavaScript SPA applications.
 This app allows you to protect your `client_id` and `client_secret` and maintain a csrf